 According to various sources– some near and some far away– I am always the loudest person in the room.
 I’m 2-3 decibels above any and everyone.
 The crying baby in the corner?
 What baby?
 I hear no baby, just this loud woman.
 The tantrum-throwing toddler?
 The music-blasting teenager?
 The freight train?
 Nope.
 Nothing.
 All I can hear is this loud lady.

-That loud lady, my friends, is me.
+I am that loud lady.
 You know how when you’re in a loud room and you’re speaking at max volume so that your friend can hear you and then the stars align and all noise stops at once and you’re left screaming mid-sentence something like, “So yeah, my vagina hairs now look like….
 Oh hell.”

 “I admire her quiet dignity.”